Evert-R/milestone-three/README.md

 ## Project purpose
 The purpose of this application is to host a competition of music tracks for starting musicians.
 As [soundcloud](https://www.soundcloud.com) is by far the most used hosting website for artists, they can simply use the embed-code provided with each soundcloud track to enter a new track in the contest.
-Visitors of the website can view the track listing, with some details about the work provided by the artist, and then vote for each track.
+All visitors of the website can view the track listing, with some details about the work provided by the artist and, when registered as a voter, they can vote for each track.
 The more points, the higher the track will appear in the list.
-After a pre-defined period of time the competition ends and the highest rated five tracks will show on the front page as winners.
-The host of the competition can then use these tracks to release these as an album on spotify and itunes or media such as cd or vinyl.
+After a pre-defined period of time the competition ends and the highest rated five tracks will be shown on the front page as winners.
+The host of the competition can then use these tracks to release them as an album on spotify and itunes or media such as cd or vinyl.
 The host will also get an insight in why certain tracks are liked, and others less.
-The app also builds a database of users to be used for a mailing list, to keep them updated on the progress and future actions or advertisements.
+The app also builds up a database of users to be used for a mailing list, to keep them updated on the progress of the contest, future actions and advertisements.

 There is a registration system for users wich divides them into two categories
 1. ```Contributors```
 2. ```Voters```

-The app automatically shows only the features wich the logged in user is allowed to use to avoid confusion.
+The app automatically only shows the features wich the logged in user is allowed to use to avoid confusion.
 People registered as contributors cannot vote, and those registered as voters will not be able to participate in the contest.

 A third user role is the ```administrator``` with the following features:
 1. Start a contest
 2. End a contest
 3. Add or delete creation methods, wich let users select wich equipment or instruments they used
 4. Add or delete music styles, to let users select the music style of their track
+5. Delete a track
+6. Delete a user account
-5. View a user list to use for a mailing list (Users can decide themselves if they want this upon registration)
+7. View a user list to use for a mailing list (Users can decide themselves if they want this upon registration)

 ### Important notices
 1. This is a fictional project for educational purposes created for the [code institute's Full Stack Software Development course](https://codeinstitute.net) and is in no way meant to go online for a broad audience.
 2. Authorization was not required for this project and was only implemented to make a distinction between users and wich functions they can use.
 It in no way will provide the security wich a true authorization system will provide.
 3. All user accounts and their information is fictional, passwords are set to ```1234```
 4. The tracks already in the database are real.
 I only used tracks of people that I personally know or made myself.
-The user accounts of contributors wich added the tracks are again fictional and do not display the actual artists.
+The user accounts of contributors who added the tracks are again fictional and do not display the actual artists.
 5. The admin account can be accessed with the following credentials: ```username: admin``` - ```password: 1234```

 ## UX
 ### Mock-up
-The mock-up for this project are in the UXD folder wich you will find in the root of this project.
+The mock-up for this project is in the UXD folder wich you will find in the root of this project.
 - [Wireframe](UXD/wireframe.jpg)

 ### Design choices
 This app was designed to be used without a learning curve.
 Only the options that are relevant to the logged in user are shown, so that they will always click the right button.
 The materialize library was used to provide consistent elements that can be easily used by the user and wich adapt to every screen size.
 When something does go wrong this is pointed out in the form itself, or if it is database related (password, username or embed-code) the user is redirected back to the form with a message about the mistake.
-There's also an error page, wich should not appear in 'normal' use.
+There's also an error page, wich should not appear during 'normal' use.
 Only a few distinctive colors are used so that all elements are clearly seprated and don't blur the overall view.

 ### User stories
-* As a first time visitor I want to see a description of website on my first page load
+* As a first time visitor I want to see a description of the website on my first page load
 * As a first time visitor I want to be able to see the tracks that have already been submitted
 * As an artist I want to create a user account wich enables me to participate
 * As an artist I want to submit my track to the contest